It can be frustrating watching your potted plant leaning over. You feel the danger that it might topple over someday.

 If you cannot find a better location, you could rotate the plant so all sides can get the required light and grow straight.
 The best time to do this is when you have to water the plant.
 You can turn the plant 45 degrees after the watering.

-I asked fellow gardeners if they have faced the problem of their plant leaning over.
+I asked fellow gardeners if they have faced the problem of a leaning plant.
 87.5% of them responded that this happens so it’s a very common problem that we need to take care of.

 3. Ensure you’re giving the right watering to the plant